 There are nearly 100 different registered nurse specialties to choose from.
 Many of these are in demand and offer unique opportunities for travel nurses with specific skill sets.

 However, flexibility in nursing is a must across all nursing job specialties.
-Travelers should always be prepared to adapt to the needs of their employers.
+Travelers should always be prepared to adapt to the needs of their employers who are running point on staffing.

-How Does Host Facilitate Flexibility in Travel Nursing?
+How Does Host Healthcare Facilitate Flexibility in Travel Nursing?

 Host Healthcare understands the need for flexibility as a registered nurse.
 We also know that it’s tough to go somewhere new and deal with uncertainty.
-This is why we have a clinical team made up of nurses with 50-plus years of experience to help our travelers learn how to navigate the process.
+This is why we have a team of healthcare clinicians with 50-plus years of experience to help our travelers learn how to navigate the process.

-The Host clinical team can provide guidance for:
+The Host Healthcare clinical team can provide guidance for:

 - Reviewing offers